CameronD73/529renew/README.md

 ### Graphical display of overlaps
 Below the list of overlapping segments is a graphical display with coloured bars showing the size of overlapping segments and whether they match one or two of the people being compared.

+The scaling is in Mbase address - using cM would be preferable but is much more difficult.

 At the top of the table the text displays "Segments overlapping match of **person A** and **person B**", followed by chromosome and Mb range.
 Note that the allocation of A or B is based on their UID code value, not the order they were selected.